You may be at a higher risk of getting heart disease if you’re overweight or you smoke. But what can a diagonal crease in your earlobe tell you?

 Could such a small mark on your ear really have anything to do with heart disease?

 Degeneration of the elastic tissue around the small blood vessels that carry blood to the earlobes produces the earlobe crease.
-This is the same type of change in blood vessels associated with CAD.
-In other words, visible changes that show up in tiny blood vessels of the ear could indicate similar changes in those blood vessels that can’t be seen around the heart.
+This is the same type of change that happens with blood vessels associated with CAD.
+In other words, visible changes that show up in tiny blood vessels of the ear could indicate similar changes, that can’t be seen, in those blood vessels around the heart.

-Rare disorders like Beckwith-Wiedemann syndrome, an overgrowth disorder, in children or genetic factors such as race and earlobe shape also can cause a crease.
+Rare disorders like Beckwith-Wiedemann syndrome (an overgrowth disorder) in children or genetic factors such as race and earlobe shape also can cause a crease.
 So how concerned should you be if you have an earlobe crease?

 A study of 340 patients published in 1982 found an earlobe crease to be a sign associated with aging and CAD.
 The crease suggested the presence of a more severe form of heart disease in people who were showing symptoms.

 Another study published in 1989 studied the bodies of 300 patients who had died from various causes.
 In this study, the diagonal creases were associated with cardiovascular causes of death.

 A 1991 study found similar results.
-So did a study publsihed in 2006, which reported that an ear crease in people younger than age 40 was a sign of CAD in up to 80 percent of cases.
+So did a study published in 2006, which reported that an ear crease in people younger than age 40 was a sign of CAD in up to 80 percent of cases.
 In a 2012 study, 430 patients with no history of CAD were examined for ear creases and then given a CT scan for CAD.
 Those with an ear crease were more likely to have CAD.

 Other studies have shown different results.
 A study in 1980 showed no significant relationship between ELC and CAD in American Indians.
 This indicates that “Frank’s sign” may not show the same correlation in some ethnic groups.

 Some studies have theorized that as people age, the presence of earlobe creases and heart disease increase — especially after they reach age 50.
 This doesn’t necessarily mean that one has to do with the other.

 A 2011 NYU School of Medicine student review of the studies concluded that ELC predicts CAD more often than traditional risk factors and that it may be useful for identifying patients with the disease.

-Taking everything — including your ears — into account will create a clear overall picture of your risk and determine what steps you can take to protect your heart health.
+Taking everything — including your ears — into account creates a clear overall picture of your risk and determines what steps you can take to protect your heart health.